A Sacred Community for Spiritual Awakening and Healing Through Entheogenic Sacrament

 6. Clergy and Leadership

-Clergy lead with humility, service, and spiritual accountability.
-Ongoing education and ethical oversight are integral to our leadership.
+Ongoing education and ethical oversight are integral to TLS leadership.

 7. Religious Freedom and Legal Standing